Page last updated: Wed., 08-Jul.-2020 15:20:11

 Note: Users up to 5'9" tall should consider model numbers 11128 or 11129 (seat height adjustment ranges from 24" to 31").
 Users who are between about 5'6" tall to 6'6" tall should consider model numbers 11122 or 11123 (seat height adjustment ranges from 28" to 37").

 The EZSIT Comfort Elite models were developed in response to user feedback about other options in sit-stand seating.
 Many users found the seats and backs on other models too small and narrow, making those models uncomfortable for extended work sessions.
 The EZSIT Comfort Elite Sit-Stand Stool, with its increased cushioning and greater surface areas, can provide comfort and support to users small and large, and for lengthy work sessions.
 The large 18.7" by 13" seat tilts from 0° to 15° and generous padding provides support without sacrificing comfort.
-Model 11122 includes a matching, heavily padded oversized back with a shallow curvature to accommodate broad-backed individuals.
-Independent angle adjustment on the back of this model ensures that a comfortable upright posture can be maintained regardless of the chosen seat angle.
+Models 11122 and 11128 include a matching, heavily padded oversized back with a shallow curvature to accommodate broad-backed individuals.
+Independent angle adjustment on the back of these models ensures that a comfortable upright posture can be maintained regardless of the chosen seat angle.

 Users who have adopted a leaning or semi-seated stance over either traditional seating or full-time standing might well appreciate the extra comfort offered by the EZSIT Comfort Elite Sit-Stand Stool.